ToshioCP/Gtk4-tutorial/gfm/sec8.md

 Up: [README.md](../README.md),  Prev: [Section 7](sec7.md), Next: [Section 9](sec9.md)

-# Defining a final class
+# Defining a Final Class

-## A very simple editor
+## A Very Simple Editor

 We made a very simple file viewer in the previous section.
-Now we go on to rewrite it and turn it into very simple editor.
+Now we go on to rewrite it and turn it into a very simple editor.
 Its source file is `tfe1.c` (text file editor 1) under `tfe` directory.

 GtkTextView is a multi-line editor.